ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 Due to the different variables considered under the ``Parameters`` tab, the C# code for ``SowHarvest_sorghum`` is slightly different (though there are no differences in the here modified code sections).

-An *APSIMX file* that reflects the current state of the tutorial after this part of the exercise can be accessed here:
+An *APSIMX file* showing the tutorial’s state at this point in the exercise is available here:
 `CropRotation_flexible_mid.apsimx <CropRotation_flexible_mid/CropRotation_flexible_mid.apsimx>`_.

 Inspecting Simulation Results
 ----------------------------------------
 With this, we have fully represented our cropping scenario in APSIM and can now select the ``Run`` button in the top menu to conduct the simulation.
-Since we have added quite some new rules about which crop sequences are allowed, our first step should be to check whether these rules were actually correctly being implemented in the simulation as intended.
+We have added quite some new rules about which crop sequences are allowed.
+Our first step should be to check whether these rules were correctly being implemented in the simulation as intended.
-To get an idea of the overall progression of the simulated crops, let us first inspect the ``RugPlot``.
+To get an idea of the overall progression of the simulated crops, let us first inspect the ``RotationRugplot``.

 .. figure:: _static/APSIMscreenshot_Rugplot_flexibleRotation_StuckInSorghum.png
    :alt: Rugplot_flexibleRotation_StuckInSorghum